betterguy2004/goldenowl-devops-internship-challenge/README.md

-# Golden Owl DevOps Internship - Technical Test
+# Golden Owl DevOps Internship - Technical Testt
 At Golden Owl, we believe in treating infrastructure as code and automating resource provisioning to the fullest extent possible.

 In this technical test, we challenge you to create a robust CI build pipeline using GitHub Actions.
 You have the freedom to complete this test in your local environment.